 \section{Introduction}

-Classifiers such as neural networks often achieve their strong performance through a completely supervised learning (CSL) approach, which requires a fully classified (labeled) dataset.
-However, missing labels often occur in practice due to difficulty in determining the true label for an observation (the feature vector).
-For example, in fields such as medicine, defense, and other scientific fields, images can often only be correctly classified by a limited number of people who are experts in the field.
-Hence, a training sample might not be completely classified with images difficult to classify left without their class labels.
-Moreover, in medical diagnosis, there might be scans that can be diagnosed confidently only after an invasive procedure that might be regarded as unethical to perform at the time.
+Classifiers such as neural networks often achieve their strong performance through a completely supervised learning approach, which requires a fully classified (labelled) dataset.
+However, missing labels often occur in practice due to difficulty determining the true label for an observation (the feature vector).
+For example, in medicine and defence, images can often only be correctly classified by a limited number of experts in the field.
+Hence, a training sample might not be completely classified, with images difficult to classify left without their class labels.
+Moreover, in medicine, there might be scans that can be diagnosed confidently only after an invasive procedure, possibly regarded as unethical to perform at the time.

-Much attention is given in both the application oriented and the theoretical machine learning communities to semi-supervised learning (SSL) approaches that effectively form a classifier from training data consisting of a limited number of classified (labeled) observations but a much larger number of unclassified (unlabeled) observations.
-Thus, there is now a wide literature on SSL techniques, for example, \cite{chapelle2006semi}, \cite{berthelot2019remixmatch}, \cite{pan2006semi}, and \cite{zhou2003learning}, which is too numerous to review here.

-One of the most intuitive approaches to SSL is self-training, an iterative method for learning with alternating steps between generating pseudo-labels for the unclassified features and then training a classifier using both the labeled and pseudo-labeled data.
-This approach goes back at least to the mid-seventies in the statistical literature \citep{mclachlan1975iterative} as cited in \cite{sohn2020fixmatch}, and is discussed in more detail in the brief review of \cite{ahfock2022semi} that focused on statistical-based SSL techniques.

-As noted in \cite{ahfock2022semi}, with the latter approach the parameters are estimated iteratively by treating the labels of the unclassified features as unknown parameters to be estimated along with the parameters of the allocation rule.
-That is, it uses the so-called classification maximum likelihood (CML) approach as considered by \cite{hartley1968classification}, among others; see Section 1.12 of \cite{mclachlan1988mixture}.
-The CML approach gives an inconsistent estimate of $\btheta$ except in special cases like $\pi_1=\pi_2$.
-The CML approach can be viewed as applying the subsequent expectation-maximization (EM) algorithm of \cite{dempster1977maximum} with the following modification \citep{mclachlan19829}.
-Namely, the E-step is executed using outright (hard) rather than fractional (soft) assignment of each unclassified feature to a component of the mixture as with the standard application of the EM algorithm.

-Many open research questions remain regarding SSL.
-A fundamental issue is identifying the mechanisms responsible for the success of SSL.
-For generative classifiers that model the joint distribution of the features and the labels \citep{mclachlan1992discriminant}, it is possible to compute the Fisher information in unclassified observations and the benefits of using unlabeled observations can be studied on a sound theoretical basis.

-Recently, \citet{ahfock2020apparent} provided a basis on how to increase the accuracy of the Bayes' (optimal) classifier estimated parametrically from a partially classified sample as in SSL.
-For the commonly used linear discriminant function estimated from a partially classified sample from two multivariate (homoscedastic) Gaussian classes, they showed that under certain conditions the increase in accuracy can be of sufficient magnitude for this SSL-based classifier to have smaller error rate than that if it were formed from a completely classified sample.